jbcoe/allocators/TALK.md

     template <typename ...Us> dyn_optional(std::allocator_arg_t, Allocator const& a, Us&& ...us);
 ```

-`no_unique_address` is a C++20 attribute that ensures that our object does not increase in size when the allocator is stateless.
+`no_unique_address` is a C++20 attribute that ensures our object does not increase in size when the
+allocator is stateless.

 ---